'He could have just packed up and gone home,' police chief said

 Detective terminated from paramedic job

-The Salt Lake City Police Department has placed Payne and another officer on administrative leave, pending the results of an internal investigation.
-Payne was also fired on Tuesday from a separate job as a part-time paramedic
+The Salt Lake City Police Department placed Payne and another officer on administrative leave pending the results of the internal investigation.

 Salt Lake City police spokesperson Detective Keith Horrocks declined to comment Wednesday, citing the pending investigation.